feature23/AzureSearchEmulator/README.md

 * Has no external service/runtime dependencies beyond .NET 6
 * Can be run and debugged simply with F5 in Visual Studio, or `dotnet run` on the command line
-* Does not require Docker or any kind of containers/virtualization
+* Does not require Docker or any kind of containers/virtualization, but can be run with Docker if you prefer (see below)
 * Does not require Solr (or Java), Docker Compose, or any kind of orchestration
 * Supports index management APIs (creation and deletion at this time)